ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Example scenarios that are impacted by this include network monitoring, troubleshooting, compliance, etc.

-For further details (and a suggestion solution), please refer to {{I-D.green-tls-static-dh-in-tls13}}.
+For further details (and a suggested solution), please refer to {{I-D.green-tls-static-dh-in-tls13}}.